giellalt/lang-mpj/mpj.md

 Clitics

-Demonstrative affixes TODO: change tag names
+Demonstrative affixes #TODO: add more meaning to tag names?